 Arataki Visitor Centre is the gateway to the Waitakere Ranges, the subtropical rainforest that is a half-hour drive from downtown Auckland.
 Here we found ourselves surrounded by the rugged natural beauty one expects to see in New Zealand.
-The landscape changed rapidly in the 30 minute drive and with windows down, I enjoyed the fragrant aromas of the rainforest. to A
+The landscape changed rapidly in the 30-minute drive, and with windows down, I enjoyed the fragrant aromas of the rainforest.

 Some say that Arataki and the Waitakere Ranges are a hidden gem.
-I am not sure how you can call a 17,000 hectare subtropical rainforest with over 250 hiking trials “hidden”.
+I am not sure how you can call a 17,000-hectare subtropical rainforest with over 250 hiking trails “hidden”.
 We have only touched on the beauty that is here, enjoying the Arataki nature trail and the incredible viewing platforms attached to the building.
 Here is some of what we saw once we ventured back out the door:

-- The Arataki Visitor Centre is located at 300 Scenic Drive, Titirangi.
-It is open 9am to 5pm in summer and 10am to 4pm in winter (winter weekends 9am-5pm) and always free.
+- Find the Arataki Visitor Centre at 300 Scenic Drive, Titirangi.
+It is open 9 am to 5 pm in summer and 10 am to 4 pm in winter (winter weekends 9am-5pm) and always free.

 - A destination in itself, Arataki can also be the starting point for adventure.
 It is one of the starting trailheads for the challenging 70km, four-day Hillary Trail.

 - Inside Arataki is a kid’s corner with puzzles, puppets, books and a microscope.

 - If you are hiking, remember to bring food, water, insect repellent, and a jacket.
 Also, remember to use the trackside footwear cleaning stations to prevent a spreadable tree disease.

 A few other highlights in the Waitakere Ranges:

 - Cascade Kauri Park where you will find extensive native bird life and the oldest kauri trees in the Waitakere Ranges.